In what way

 Mise-en-scene-

-is a sense of passion in the music but also a hint of danger as there is shouting and gestures that
+hint of danger as there is shouting and gestures that

 could suggest anger.
 The red/orange/yellow on the guitar also matches the digipak; this will show that they are part of one brand identity and that there is a theme to the band.